-Mattresses are made from fire retardent fabric and are a C.M.H.R foam encapsulated sprung unit.
-It is recommended that mattresses be stored on edge during winter.

-Try to keep your cushions away from direct sunliaht.
+Mattresses are made from fire retardent fabric and foam.
+It is recommended that mattresses be stored on edge and covered during winter.
+Try to keep your cushions away from direct sunlight.

-Curtains

-It is recommended that the curtains in your caravan are washed on a delicate cvcle at 30°C. This will not damage the clip glides.
+Curtains: It is recommended that the curtains in your caravan are washed on a delicate cycle at 30°C. This will not damage the clip glides.
 Shrinkage may be caused should you decide to dry clean your curtains.